Oscillations

 \[\begin{equation} x_0 [-\Omega^2 + 2i \rho \Omega + \omega_0^2]e^{i\Omega t} = \frac{F_0}{m}e^{i\Omega t} \end{equation}\]

-\[\begin{equation} F_{ext}(t) = Re\{F_0e^{i\Omega t}\} = F_0 \cos(\Omega t) \end{equation}\]
+\[\begin{equation} F_{ext}(t) = \text{Re}\{F_0e^{i\Omega t}\} = F_0 \cos(\Omega t) \end{equation}\]

-Then the amplitude:
+Then the complex amplitude is:

-\[\begin{equation} x_0 = \frac{F_0/m}{(\omega_0^2 -\Omega^2) +2i\rho\Omega} \end{equation}\]
+\[\begin{equation} x_0 = \frac{F_0/m}{(\omega_0^2 -\Omega^2) + 2i\rho\Omega} \end{equation}\]

 \[\begin{equation} x_0 := \abs{x_0}e^{i\delta_0} \quad \text{and} \quad a_0 = \frac{F_0}{m} \end{equation}\]